egilll/tex-linebreak2/docs/README.md

 See [`TexLinebreakOptions`](../src/options.ts) for a list of available options.
 Of these, the most relevant ones to a user are:

-* `align` – Can be "justify", "left", "center", or "right".
+- `align` – Can be "justify", "left", "center", or "right".
 Default "justify".
-* `hangingPunctuation` (boolean)
+- `hangingPunctuation` (boolean)
-* `glueStretchFactor` (default 1.2, i.e. becoming 220% of the space's original width) – How much a glue (space) is allowed to stretch.
-This is *not* a hard limit; see `renderLineAsLeftAlignedIfAdjustmentRatioExceeds` for hard limits.
+- `glueStretchFactor` (default 1.2, i.e. becoming 220% of the space's original width) – How much a glue (space) is allowed to stretch.
+This is _not_ a hard limit; see `renderLineAsLeftAlignedIfAdjustmentRatioExceeds` for hard limits.
-* `glueShrinkFactor` (default 0.2, i.e. becoming 80% of the space's original width) – How much a glue (space) is allowed to shrink.
+- `glueShrinkFactor` (default 0.2, i.e. becoming 80% of the space's original width) – How much a glue (space) is allowed to shrink.
 This is a hard limit.
-* `softHyphenPenalty` – Set to 1000 to prohibit breaking on soft hyphens.
+- `softHyphenPenalty` (default 50) – Set to 1000 to prohibit breaking on soft hyphens.
-* `lineBreakingType`
+- `lineBreakingType`

 ## API